County of Santa Barbara

 SOCIAL SERVICES DEPARTMENT

-Consider recommendations regarding a $60,000.00 cash donation to the Department of Social
+Consider recommendations regarding $60,000.00 cash donation grant funding to the

-Services from CenCal Health for the Farmworker Resource Center, as follows: (4/5 Vote
+Department of Social Services from CenCal Health for the Farmworker Resource Center, as

-a) Approve and authorize the Social Services Director to accept a $60,000.00 cash donation from
+a) Approve and authorize the Social Services Director or designee to accept execute the grant

 A-33)